MichalGrega/uct.py/README.md

 The main class that contains all grid elements read from the uct file.\
 *uct_file_path* has to conform to the UCT naming or else an exception is raised.
 #### Attributes:

-- `Grid.file -> str` - uct file path passed during class initialization is stored here.
+- :large_blue_circle: `Grid.file -> str` - uct file path passed during class initialization is stored here.
-- `Grid.filename -> Sub` - object containing parsed uct file name parts as attributes:
+- :large_blue_circle: `Grid.filename -> Sub` - object containing parsed uct file name parts as attributes:

 | Attribute | Description | Accepted format/values |
 |:----------| ---------------|:-----|